 Grandchild inheritance tax calculator (Ireland 2026)

 This distinction matters most where the grandparent leaves a significant inheritance.
-A minor grandchild inheriting €350,000 owes zero CAT because the Group A threshold is not crossed.
-An adult grandchild inheriting the same amount owes 33% on €310,000, which is €102,300 of CAT.
+A Section 42 minor grandchild inheriting €350,000 owes zero CAT because Group A is not crossed.
+A Group B grandchild (adult, or minor with parent still alive) inheriting the same amount owes 33% on €310,000, which is €102,300 of CAT.

 How this calculator works